I love you today, I love you tomorrow, I love you forever.

 The person I am right now, on the eve of meeting you, will still be here tomorrow after you're born.
 My hair won't look as good, but I will still be there, sharing every part of me with you.

 I need you to know how fierce my love for you will be.
 I love you right now, yes.
-But when you are born…I can’t even find the words.
-Maybe I can describe it like this:
+But when you are born…I can't even find the words.
+Maybe I can describe it like this: When a baby is born, their entire —the way their heart works, the way their body gets oxygen—it's pretty amazing.

 I think maybe the same things happens to a mother.
 My heart is about to start working differently.